-Why Do Manufacturers Advertise Peak Power instead of RMS?
+Why Peak Power instead of RMS?

 It comes down to marketing.
 A brand would like to move as many units as possible.
 People associate larger numbers with more power.
 Therefore, it makes sense that manufacturers advertise a speaker’s peak power because this number will be higher than the speaker’s average power – or RMS.